-Texas abortion law could lead to deluge of Supreme Court challenges to Constitution: Biden admin
+Texas abortion law could lead to deluge of Supreme Court challenges to Constitution: Biden admin.

 “We have seen what the chilling effect is,” she said.
 “It has chilled everybody on the ground.”

-But Texas argued the lawsuits are misdirected in attempting to block state judges and court clerks from filing lawsuits.
+But Texas argued that the lawsuits are misdirected in attempting to block state judges and court clerks from filing lawsuits.

 “No Texas executive official enforces SB 8 … so no Texas official may be enjoined,” said Judd Stone, Texas’ solicitor general.
 “State judges are expected to faithfully follow federal law and this court’s opinions.”